a-bakos/gazebo-cms/README.md

 This is a project for myself to practice and grow my Rust skills.
 The main idea behind this project is to explore and re-create some parts of WordPress using Rust in order to pick up new things, solidify what I've learnt, understand and commit to muscle memory.

+**Why WordPress?**

+Because I love WordPress and I know it like the back of my hand.
+It's that simple.

 **Aims and limitations:**

 Eventually, I want a prototype for a basic CMS flow. _However..._